Jeff Balser

 Jeffrey R. Balser (born in 1962) is the president and CEO of Vanderbilt University Medical Center (VUMC) and dean of Vanderbilt University School of Medicine (VUSM).
 Balser is a 1990 graduate of the Vanderbilt M.D./Ph.D. program in pharmacology and subsequently completed residency training in anesthesiology and fellowship training in critical care medicine at Johns Hopkins.
 He continued to work at Johns Hopkins as a cardiac anesthesiologist and ICU physician before returning to Vanderbilt University and joining VUMC in 1998.

 Balser was appointed dean of VUSM in 2008 and, the following year, was appointed the vice chancellor for health affairs at Vanderbilt, in charge of the medical center.
 He became president and CEO of VUMC in 2016 when the medical center became a financially distinct non-profit organization.
+After 18 years leading the medical center, he announced his retirement for the end of 2026.

 Early life and education

 Balser was born in Indianapolis, Indiana, in 1962.
 While in middle school student, he sold newspapers in a hospital, going from room to room interacting with patients.
 His interest in medicine developed after the death of his mother from pancreatic cancer.
 Balser was dissatisfied with the health care system which he saw as disorganized and frustrating.

 In 1984, he graduated from Tulane University, where he majored in engineering, prior to attending Vanderbilt University School of Medicine (VUSM).
 He graduated from medical school in 1990 having earned dual degrees, an M.D. and a Ph.D. in pharmacology.
 He completed residency training in anesthesiology and fellowship training in cardiac anesthesiology and critical care medicine at Johns Hopkins Hospital in Baltimore, Maryland.